belgianmobileid/doc/_OIDC/identification.md

 Each partner can contain multiple "services".
 Each service should correspond to one user flow at your side and can be of type Authentication, Identification or Confirmation.
 The service code will also be required in your Authorization Request.

-For each service, you will have to provide one or a few "redirect_uri", which are the landing page(s) where the end user will be sent after authenticating with itsme®.
+For each service, you will have to provide one or a few "redirect_uri", which are the landing page(s) where the end user will be sent after authenticating with itsme.
 Only the URIs whitelisted in a service will be allowed in your Authorization Request, so they have to be fully determined before you can use the service.
 This whitelisting works on an "exact match" basis, including the full (case sensitive) path and query string so please communicate the exact string you are planning to use in your Authorization Request.

 # Guides